akamai-consulting/webperf-snippets/README.md

 ### Resources hints

-Check is the page has resources hints
+Check if the page has resources hints

 ```js
 const rels = [